aktugchelekche/World_Weather_Analysis/README.md

 ## Overview of Project:

-In this project, I am going to assist Adriana with finding best vacation place according to her needs.
-This simple app will help her to filter by the Country she wants to visitthen filter by weather preferences within the Country.
+In this project, I am going to create an app that will help to find best vacation place according to client needs.
+This simple app will help clients to filter by the Country they want to visitthen filter by weather preferences within the Country.

 In order to create this app, I utilized Google Map and Places API as well as Open Weather Api.
 First, by using Open Weather Api, I created a database which includes Max Temperature, Country etc. of each city  within more than 500 cities.
-Then ask Adriana regarding her preferences.
-She stated that she wanted to stay in US but making sure that the Temperature is stay between 45 F to 70 F.
+Then ask clients regarding their preferences.
+After receiving feedback as staying in US but making sure that the Temperature is stay between 45 F to 70 F.
-After receiving feedback from her, I have narrowed down the database and created new database inclued hotel and weather forecast information in US.

-Lastly, I presented my finding and she decided to have road trip started from Portland, North Bend , Weiser then West Richland and back to Portland again.
-I decided to help her with generating a direction itinerary map and as well as a map with hotel information and weather expectation.
+Lastly, I presented my finding and client decided to have road trip started from Portland, North Bend , Weiser then West Richland and back to Portland again.
+I decided to help them with generating a direction itinerary map and as well as a map with hotel information and weather expectation.

 ## Summary